Skip to content

 The Takeaway

 Emojis in blog posts, marketing emails, or AI-generated responses can feel gimmicky.
 But in logs, they’re not “cute.”
-They’re useful.
+They’re very useful.

 Because sometimes, the fastest way to say “this failed” isn’t text, isn’t color…